proof88/PGE/PGE/docpages/menu-04-Networking.md

      - 160 PKT/s @ 20 Hz as per serverSendUserUpdates(), with 160 \* 55 = 8800 Byte/s Packet Data Rate (size of MsgUserUpdateFromServer is 40 Bytes, PgePacket overhead is 15 Bytes).
  - **v0.1.6.1:**
      - same as v0.1.5, the new features did not affect network traffic.
+ - **v0.2.0.0:**
+   - slight increase in pakcet data rate due to size of MsgBulletUpdateFromServer increased from 56 Bytes to 68 Bytes:
+   - **1198 PKT/s @ 60 FPS & 60 Hz Tickrate & 20 Hz cl_updaterate & 60 Hz physics_rate_min** (this is only the 28% of v0.1.2 rate!), with 1422 + 39840 + 16500 + 8800 = **66 562 Byte/s Packet Data Rate** (which is only the 6% of v0.1.2 data rate!).
+     - 480 PKT/s @ 60 Hz as per serverUpdateBullets(), with 480 \* 83 = 39840 Byte/s Packet Data Rate (size of MsgBulletUpdateFromServer is 68 Bytes, PgePacket overhead is 15 Bytes).

 Considering 8 players, the results to ALL clients from the server (because above shows results to 1 client from the server):
 just multiply above results by 7 (server sending to itself avoids GNS level thus we multiply by nClientsCount instead of nPlayersCount):